salcedoe/MtMdocs/docs/slicer/troubleshootingSlicer.md

 # Troubleshooting Slicer

 Slicer can be a bit cantankerous at times.
 So be sure to save your data, often.
-Also, avoid removing, moving, or renaming slicer files (e.g. .NRRD files) outside of Slicer.
+Also, avoid removing, moving, or renaming slicer files (e.g. .NRRD files) outside of Slicer (ie don't use the Mac Finder or Windows explorer to modify the contents of a Slicer folder without extreme care).

 ## Restart